Heel Pain/Heel Spur

 We have many options and methods to resolve the problem for you, including orthotics (either top of the line OTC orthotics or latest technology 3D Custom Scanned Orthotics), LASER therapy, cortisone injections, shoe changes, and shockwave therapy.
 Not all forms of treatment are right for all patients, so we will create a customized treatment plan based on your specific situation.

 Of course, preventing the problem in the first place is even better than treating it!
 Fortunately, most common causes of heel pain are fairly preventable.
 Some of the ways you can lower your risk of ending up with heel pain include:

 - Wear proper footwear.
 Make sure you have the right shoes for the sports and exercises you do.
-Also, choose footwear that fits correctly and provides not only ample cushioning but more importantly enough arch support.

 - Beyond the shoes you wear for exercise, restrict the amount of time you spend in high-heeled shoes.
 Stilettos and pumps may look cute, but keep in mind that they cause excessive strain on connective tissues in your feet and lower legs.

 - Ease into physical activity.
 If you start a new exercise or running program, start at relatively low levels of intensity and duration.
-From there, increase those levels by no more than 10% in any given week.
-This will give your body time to adjust to the increased amount of physical stress you are placing on it.

 - Stretch your lower limbs.
 Make sure you target the muscles you will be using!